How is this year group organised?

 Although we expect a great deal from your child, we offer a huge amount of praise and recognition for effort, achievement and good behaviour as well!

 Within the English curriculum, the children will be taught reading, writing, speaking & listening and spelling & grammar (SPAG) skills.
 This will include: letters, sounds, spelling rules and grammar, sentence structure and punctuation, understanding of whole texts and meaning, handwriting (cursive script), writing for different audiences and purposes, and reading of different styles of texts.
-We encourage the children to be reading and writing as much as possible and any opportunities that you may find at home would also greatly benefit their learning.

 PE - Spring Term

 All classes will go swimming from January - April (the Spring Term).
 Please help the children to have their correct kit (all named) on the correct day.
 We will have a PE lesson with Mr Cole every Tuesday.
 Weather dependent, there will be an additional PE lesson on Wednesdays.
 There will also be an outdoors Fit Friday session every Friday and children should wear trainers to school on this day but also bring their full PE kit to change back into.